Mouod59/server/README.md

 `mv server /bin`
 ##### then you can run script with `server`
 ### tutorial
-1.**root directory** : the directory thet your codes have been there 2.**port : look at this address `localhost:8080`**
+1.**root directory** : the directory thet your codes have been there
+2.**port : look at this address `localhost:8080`**
-the number after the culon
+the number after the ` : ` is the port